ibm-cloud-docs/dl/order-nsp.md

    * **Prioritize direct links with AS prepends** - Adjust the route preference by lengthening AS paths with multiples of the BGP Autonomous System Number (ASN).
 When the prefix is matched, the longer AS path becomes a lower priority for the BGP router.
 For more information, see [Prepending an AS path to influence route priority](/docs/dl?topic=dl-prepend-as-paths).

    * **Filter your import routes** - Select a default filter to either permit or deny all routes unmatched by active route filters.
 By default, all import routes are permitted.
 Next, click **Configure filters** to start creating import route filters.
-To prioritize filters, drag and drop the icon next to the Order number in the table.
+To prioritize filters, drag the icon next to the Order number in the table.
 Click **Save** to save your configuration.
 For more information, see [Filtering routes](/docs/dl?topic=dl-filter-routes).

    * **Filter your export routes** - Select a default filter to either permit or deny all routes unmatched by active route filters.
 By default, all export routes are permitted.
 Next, click **Configure filters** to start creating export route filters.
-To prioritize filters, drag and drop the icon next to the Order number in the table.
+To prioritize filters, drag the icon next to the Order number in the table.
 Click **Save** to save your configuration.
 For more information, see [Filtering routes](/docs/dl?topic=dl-filter-routes).

 1. In the Connections section, select the type of network connection that you want to bind to the {{site.data.keyword.dl_short}} gateway.
 You can select a connection type when you create a direct link, or after your direct link is provisioned.